bgillis1992/Streamable-Anime-List/README.md

 - Ookami to Koushinryou II
 - Ookami to Koushinryou II Specials
 - Ookami to Koushinryou II: Ookami to Kohakuiro no Yuuutsu
+- Ookami-san to Shichinin no Nakama-tachi
 - Ooyasan wa Shishunki!
 - Ore Monogatari!!
 - Ore no Imouto ga Konnani Kawaii Wake ga Nai
+- Osomatsu-san
 - Oshiete!
 Galko-chan
 - Overlord
 - Owari no Seraph